ripsawridge/site/site/contents/articles/stack-changes.md

 Unoptimized JavaScript frames get a Vector
 ------------------------------------------

-Here is a V8 JavaScript Frame, with a type vector field added just after the JSFunction.
-The stack is positioned just before making a call to another
+First off, why only add the vector to unoptimized JavaScript frames?
+Well, an optimized JavaScript frame actually contains many vectors, one for each function that it inlines.
+The vector for the ostensibly optimized function is only partially useful, and couldn't be referred to by any of the inlined functions.
+Of course, there could be a load/restore step surrounding inlined calls, but that seems like a lot of work in code that should be tight, and ideally, shouldn't use the type vector at all.
+Ideally we've learned from all ICs seen thus far.
+Also, if we need to refer to a type feedback vector in optimized code, we could let sophisticated technologies like GVN and the register allocator decide where to put the constant vector address and when to load it.

-function:
+Therefore, here is a V8 JavaScript Frame, with a type vector field added just after the JSFunction.
+The stack is positioned just before making a call to another function:

 <center><img src="drawings/frame1.png" width=600></center>